hunterirving/memori/readme.md

 Two tiny problems with this:
 <ol>
 	<li>
-		The app is Japan-exclusive until December 2025
+		The app is Japan-exclusive until January 2026
 	</li>
 	<li>
 		The Memory Print feature requires a <a href="https://techoapp.1101.com/en/premium/">paid subscription</a>: